Pay your Traffic Citation

 WAGE ATTACHMENT UNIT 215-686-7289

-COMPASS is an online application provided by the PA Department of Public Welfare that allows individuals, providers, and community based organizations access to screen for, apply for, and renew a broad range of social programs.
+COMPASS is an online application provided by the PA Department of Human Services that allows individuals, providers, and community based organizations access to screen for, apply for, and renew a broad range of social programs.

 The COMPASS website is: www.compass.state.pa.us.